 I find the word “people” in Make people awesome to be too generic a word for my taste.
 This principle is deliberately inclusive to everyone in the game; customers, users, managers, coworkers, families, suppliers, etc, which is nice.
 MA asserts we should strive to make them all great.
-This fits well with Jurgen Appelo’s assertion along the same vein, that we can’t focus on one or two stakeholder groups, to the detriment of the rest.
+This fits well with Jurgen Appelo’s assertion along the same line, that we can’t focus on one or two stakeholder groups, to the detriment of the rest.

 However, one could argue that by including everyone, you are also not excluding anyone.
 You’re not having an opinion.
-It’s like a product prioritisation where “everything is important”.
+It’s like a product prioritization where “everything is important”.
 To me, that makes it weak and not very useful.

 Also, in my book there are three groups with more skin in the game than the rest: The software users (using the product or service), the customers (the people paying for the product or service, often the same as the users) and the developers (everyone involved in creating the product or service).
-The aim of the Make safety a prerequisite principle are primarily developers so they’re already covered, in a way, but we need to specifically address the users and customers, because losing focus of your user/customers is deadly.
+The aim of the Make safety a prerequisite principle is primarily developers so they’re already covered, in a way, but we need to specifically address the users and customers, because losing focus of your user/customers is deadly.
 Perhaps less important I find the word “awesome” a bit childish and exaggerated.

 Currently I lean towards using “users” instead of “customers”.
 My thinking here is that, when users and customers are not the same, which is typical in an internal IT setting, if we provide software that fulfil users’ deep needs and make them succeed in their job that will, in turn, create better organisation and satisfied customers as a side effect.
 Using “customer” on the other hand could lead us to focus too much on the person paying for it and too little on the people having to use it.
-If the users are also the customers, it doesn’t matter, the words are interchangable.
+If the users are also the customers, it doesn’t matter, the words are interchangeable.